khchoi0/khchoi0/README.md

 ### Hi there, I am Ka Hou CHOI. 👋

 Keen on digging into the logic behind things, would feel satisfied when works finished thoroughly.
-My career objective is trying to be one in teams which build contributing tools for the society and at the same time preventing disasters brought by the tools I would have built.
+My dream career is trying to be one in teams which build contributing tools for the society and at the same time preventing disasters brought by the tools I would have built.

 <!--